-Modern minimalism, Scandi-inspired, delightfully simple – call it what you will, but there is no denying we have been obsessed with light, airy interiors for a while now.
-The brighter, and the whiter, the better.
-But a blank white wall just doesn’t fill us with the same glee it once did, and we think the time has come to move away from light-centred interiors to something a little more… dark.
+And while there is no denying that we will continue to be obsessed with light, airy interiors (the brighter, and the whiter, the better), a blank white wall just doesn’t fill us with the same glee it once did.
+So, we think the time has come to move away from light-centred interiors to something a little more… dark.

 1. Experiment with dark paint colours